“I have called you by your name. You are mine.”

 - The curriculum is effectively enhanced with a wide range of extra-curricular and enrichment activities that reflect the needs and interests of the children.
 These include visits, visitors, Learning Adventure Weeks, Theme Days and performances.
 The time dedicated to these opportunities are taken into account in deciding time allocated to teaching.
 (See Appendix 1 for Curriculum Time Allocations)

-- Opportunities for children to develop and practise the qualities reflected in CHRIST Mission Values, along with an appreciation and care for the environment, are threaded throughout the curriculum.
+- Opportunities for children to develop and practice the qualities reflected in our values, along with an appreciation and care for the environment, are threaded throughout the curriculum.

-- We employ specialist teachers for music through Hampshire Music Service and PE for UKS2 from St George’s Catholic College to ensure these areas are effectively taught to enhance children’s learning.
+- We employ specialist teachers for music through Hampshire Music Service and PE to ensure these areas are effectively taught to enhance children’s learning.

 - The curriculum enables children to achieve highly across the curriculum.

-- Nearly all children leave the school with secure skills and are ready to meet the challenges of the next part of their educational journey.
+- Most children leave the school with secure skills and are ready to meet the challenges of the next part of their educational journey.
 They do this with confidence, a positive attitude to learning and an enthusiasm to embrace new experiences and challenges.

 - A robust assessment system enables us to check children’s progress in relation to the curriculum and provide targeted interventions if needed.